anjalibasra/employee-attrition-analysis-prediction/README.md

-🧠 Employee Attrition Risk Prediction

- 📁 Dataset Overview

-This project utilizes a structured HR dataset comprising records of 1,470 employees across 35 features.
-Each entry represents a unique employee and includes both personal and job-related attributes.
-The dataset provides valuable insights into workforce dynamics and enables predictive modeling to anticipate employee attrition.

- 📊 Key Features:

-  Age – Age of the employee

-  Gender – Male or Female

-  Department – The department in which the employee works (e.g., Sales, HR, R&D)

-  Job Role – The employee’s specific job title or function

-  Monthly Income – The employee’s monthly salary

-  Attrition – Indicates whether the employee has left the organization (Yes/No)

-  Job Satisfaction – Satisfaction level on a scale from 1 (Low) to 4 (High)

-  OverTime – Whether the employee works overtime (Yes/No)

-  Years at Company – Total number of years spent at the company

-  Education – Education level on a scale from 1 to 5
+Based on your full project report (`HR_PROJECT_REPORT (2).pdf`), here is a **formal and structured GitHub README** that covers **dataset, problem statement, approach, tools, visualization, and machine learning**—exactly as presented in your report.

 ---

-❓ Problem Statement

-Employee attrition is a pressing concern for human resource departments across industries.
-High turnover can lead to increased recruitment costs, loss of skilled personnel, and reduced organizational performance.

- 🎯 Objective:

-To analyze HR data and **predict the likelihood of employee attrition** by leveraging data visualization and machine learning techniques.
-The goal is to support proactive strategies aimed at improving employee retention and workplace satisfaction.
+# 🧠 Employee Attrition Risk Prediction

+## 📁 Dataset Overview

+The dataset used in this project comprises **1,470 employee records** across **35 columns**.
+It provides demographic, job-related, and behavioral insights that are essential for analyzing employee attrition.

+### Key Features:

+* **Age** – Age of the employee
+* **Gender** – Male or Female
+* **Department** – Business unit (e.g., Sales, HR, R\&D)
+* **Job Role** – Position title within the organization
+* **Monthly Income** – Employee’s monthly salary
+* **Attrition** – Whether the employee left the company (Yes/No)
+* **Job Satisfaction** – Satisfaction level (1 = Low, 4 = High)
+* **OverTime** – Whether the employee works overtime
+* **Years at Company** – Tenure with the organization
+* **Education** – Education level (scale of 1–5)

 ---

- ✅ Methodology

- 1. 🧹 Data Cleaning (Power BI – Power Query)

-The raw dataset was cleaned and transformed using Power BI’s Power Query Editor.
-Key steps included:

- Removal of irrelevant or redundant columns
- Renaming of fields for clarity and consistency Conversion of data types to appropriate formats Handling of missing or null values
- Elimination of duplicate entries
+## ❓ Problem Statement

+Employee attrition is a critical concern in workforce management.
+High turnover rates lead to increased hiring costs, operational disruptions, and loss of valuable talent.

+### 🎯 Objective:

+To analyze HR data and **predict which employees are at risk of leaving** the organization using **data visualization** and **machine learning models**, thereby enabling timely and informed HR decisions.

 ---

- 2. 📊 Dashboard Development (Power BI)

-An interactive HR dashboard was created to provide a comprehensive overview of employee trends and attrition metrics.
-Key visualizations include:

- Total employee count
- Overall attrition rate
- Department-wise employee distribution
- Income distribution by education level
- Average monthly income
- Total experience across employees
- These visuals enable stakeholders to make real-time, data-driven decisions and identify high-risk segments within the organization.
+## ✅ Project Workflow

+### 1. 🧹 Data Cleaning using Power BI (Power Query)

+Performed essential transformations to prepare the dataset for analysis:

+* Removed irrelevant and redundant columns
+* Renamed columns for clarity
+* Converted data types (numeric, text, date)
+* Handled missing values and removed duplicates
+* Filtered for logical and relevant records

+> **DAX Measures Created**:

+* `Total Employees`
+* `Average Monthly Income`
+* `Total Experience`
+* `Employees by Department`
+* `Income by Education Level`

 ---

- 3. 📈 Exploratory Data Analysis (Python)

-Python libraries such as `pandas`, `matplotlib`, and `seaborn` were used to perform detailed exploratory data analysis, including:

-Attrition by Job Role
+### 2. 📊 Dashboard Creation (Power BI)

+An interactive dashboard was developed using the cleaned data, presenting:

+* Total employee count
-Attrition by Department
+* Attrition rate
-Attrition by Age Band
-Monthly Income vs. Attrition (Box Plot)
-Commute Distance vs. Attrition (Box Plot)
-Correlation Heatmap (to identify feature relationships)

- These analyses helped uncover patterns and potential drivers of attrition within the workforce.
+* Department-wise distribution
+* Average monthly income
+* Salary comparisons by education
+* Experience metrics

+This dashboard provides **a visual summary** of the organization's workforce status and aids **real-time decision-making**.

 ---

+### 3. 📈 Exploratory Data Analysis (Python)

+Used Python libraries `pandas`, `matplotlib`, and `seaborn` for visual analysis of attrition trends:

+* **Attrition by Job Role** – Identified roles with high turnover
+* **Attrition by Department** – Highlighted department-wise trends
+* **Age Band vs Attrition** – Revealed age groups with higher attrition
+* **Income vs Attrition** (Box Plot)
+* **Distance from Home vs Attrition** (Box Plot)
+* **Correlation Heatmap** – Detected feature relationships

+* **Attrition Rate by Age Band** – Grouped percentage comparison

+These visualizations provided actionable insights for feature selection and workforce planning.

+---

 4. 🤖 Machine Learning Implementation

-A classification model was built to predict employee attrition risk using selected features.
-The model supports:

-* Identification of high-risk employees
-* Development of targeted retention strategies
-* Reduction of overall employee turnover
+Two supervised learning models were implemented:

+🔹 Model 1 – K-Nearest Neighbors (KNN)

+ Features: `Age`, `Distance From Home`

+ Preprocessing: Feature scaling using `StandardScaler`

+Classifier: `KNeighborsClassifier (n=5)`

+Evaluation: Accuracy & classification report

+Visualization: Scatter plot to show attrition distribution

+ 🔹 Model 2 – Decision Tree Classifier

+  Features: All relevant numeric and encoded features

+  Preprocessing: Label encoding of categorical variables

+  Classifier: `DecisionTreeClassifier (max_depth=4)`

+  Evaluation: Accuracy & decision tree visualization

+Both models were trained using a 70:30 train-test split to evaluate performance.

 ---
- 💡 Final Outcome & Impact

-This project delivers an integrated solution that combines business intelligence and predictive analytics to address the challenge of employee attrition.
-The insights obtained empower HR professionals to:
- Intervene early in at-risk cases
- Implement data-informed retention programs
- Enhance overall employee engagement and satisfaction

- In conclusion, the project highlights how data science can effectively support HR decision-making and workforce optimization.
+💡 Conclusion

+This project provides a complete pipeline for understanding and predicting employee attrition using:

+  Power BI for data cleaning and dynamic dashboards

+  Python for in-depth exploratory data analysis

+  Machine Learning models (KNN, Decision Tree) for prediction

+By identifying high-risk employees, organizations can take proactive retention measures, reduce turnover, and improve workforce stability.

+---

+ ⚙️ Tools & Technologies

+  Power BI (Power Query, DAX)

+  Python (pandas, seaborn, matplotlib, scikit-learn)

+  Excel for raw and cleaned datasets